Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 Debugging Pruning Failures & Query Plan Validation

 When spatial filters fail to prune, the execution plan will show Scan parquet prod.spatial_assets with empty PushedFilters.
-Follow this deterministic validation workflow:
+Follow this validation workflow:

 - Verify Data Skipping Coverage: Confirm bounding box columns are within the indexed column limit.

-- Analyze Query Plan: Run
+SHOW TBLPROPERTIES prod.spatial_assets ('delta.dataSkippingNumIndexedCols'); - Analyze Query Plan: Run

 - Missing

-DataFilters: The predicate uses unsupported operators (e.g.,ST_Intersectsinstead of bounding box overlap).
-Rewrite to explicit coordinate range filters. - Missing
+DataFilters: The predicate uses an unsupported operator (e.g., rawST_Intersectswithout bbox pre-filter).
+Rewrite to explicit coordinate range filters before the geometry UDF. - Missing

 - Resolution: Re-run